 His modern ‘Icons’ series subverts the classic language of devoted religious painting and interprets it with the eyes of western visual tradition.
 Papadopoulos has also reworked the iconic 'Evil Eye' amulet with his ‘Stratified Jewels Collection’.
 Taking this simple composition as a starting point, the scale is blown up and the colours completely reworked.
 It is the marriage of two seemingly opposing ideologies that mirror Papadopoulos’ own experience as a Cypriot growing up in the UK.

 Papadopoulos’ work is represented in private collections globally and public collections including; Eskishihir Glass Museum, Eskishihir (Turkey), Derix Glass Studio Taunusstein (Germany) and British Airways Art Collection - Heathrow T4 (UK).
-He is is author of the A&C Black book Glass Lamination.
+He is the author of the A&C Black book Glass Lamination.

 Most recent and most notably, he was awarded 1st Prize at the European Glass Context 2021.
 The corresponding exhibition was held at Bornholm Kunstmuseum.